 What is COBRA?

 COBRA stands for the Consolidated Omnibus Budget Reconciliation Act.
-It gives employees the right to pay premiums for and keep the group health insurance that they would otherwise lose after reducing their work hours, quitting their jobs, or losing their jobs.
-Most people can keep the insurance for up to 18 months.
-Some people may be able keep it a few months longer.
+It gives employees the right to pay premiums for and keep the group health insurance that they would otherwise lose after they:

-COBRA also lets family members choose to keep health insurance after your job loss or other qualifying event that would normally cause them to lose the coverage they have through your employer.
+COBRA also lets family members choose to keep health insurance after a job loss or other qualifying event would normally cause them to lose the coverage they have through your employer.
 (See the section called “What is a qualifying event under COBRA?” for more on this.)

 COBRA applies to nearly all employers with 20 or more employees.
 A few states require even smaller employers to offer COBRA.
 See the “To learn more” section to find the National Association of Insurance Commissioners, where you can get contact information for your state insurance commissioner’s office.

 Before COBRA, when employees left their companies, they and any covered family members lost their health insurance right away.
-If the employee or a family member were ill, they were often not able to get new health insurance because they were already sick.
 COBRA allows an employee to buy health insurance through the employer even though the person no longer works there or no longer works full time.

 How long does the COBRA coverage last?